VerbalDye/simulation-ui-project/README.md

-# NAVSEA UI
+# Anylogic UI Project
-This is the Full-Stack solution for the NAVSEA project.
+This is a Full-Stack solution for the an Anylogic UI project.

 The tech stack is Vue.js and Node.js for the frontend and backend respectively.